 Polperro, Cornwall, England

 One of Cornwall’s prettiest villages, Polperro is a photogenic jumble of ancient fishermen’s houses clinging to steep hillsides around a petite, postcard-perfect harbor.
-Quirky shops and great seafood restaurants stand side by side along its narrow, traffic-free streets, and coastal footpaths provide spectacular views and access to wonderful beaches.
+Quirky shops and excellent seafood restaurants stand side by side along its narrow, traffic-free streets, and coastal footpaths provide spectacular views and access to beautiful beaches.

 Portmeirion, Gwynedd, Wales